CloudLabsAI-Azure/Safe-Travels-Agent/LabFiles/Exercise1.md

    - **Description:** `A travel assistant agent that helps employees with travel planning, policies, and guidance`

       ![Safe Travels Template Selection](../media/ex1-travel-g8.png)

-1. Review the template details and click **Use this template** to proceed with the Safe Travels template.
 1. Review all the configuration settings and click **Create** to generate your Safe Travels agent.

    ![Use Template](../media/ex1-travel-g9.png)